By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-I have discovered since I graduated from school, that what I do not know outsizes the things I did learn.
+I have discovered since I graduated from school, that what I do not know outsides the things I did learn.
 Some of this I can attribute to the student not getting everything the professor taught.
 I know I missed some things.
 Now that I have been teaching I realize we don’t tell the students everything they need to know.
 It is just not possible.

 Most educational programs cannot begin to teach you all there is to know in your subject matter area.
-Personally, I have read more books, attended more trainings and had to learn more material since the degree than I did in the process of getting a degree.
+Personally, I have read more books, attended more trainings, and had to learn more material since the degree than I did in the process of getting a degree.

 This phenomenon happens in very good degree programs.
 It is probably worse in some of the for-profit educational systems which can teach you all sorts of things that are fun to learn but do not necessarily qualify you to get a job in that field.
-In some places, there were no jobs to begin with or the ones that are out there require far more than a degree.
+In some places, there were no jobs to begin with, or the ones that are out there require far more than a degree.

-What a good program of study can do for you is teach you the basic vocabulary of the field you want to enter.
+What a good program of study can do for you is to teach you the basic vocabulary of the field you want to enter.
 You should learn some things about the laws or ethics, hopefully, both, that relate to your chosen profession.
 You learn enough to realize what you do not know and that is about all.
-The purpose of an educational program should be to give you basic entry-level skills, not the advanced skills that you might need to be competitive in a job market.
+The purpose of an educational program should be to give you basic entry-level skills, not the advanced skills that you might need to be competitive in the job market.

 Let’s use counseling as an example.
 We learn the differences between depression and autism and we learn the theory of how to counsel.
 That does not make the new graduate competent to work with someone with an eating disorder or Autism.
 Those advanced skills require more training.
 Most of the time we don’t know when we graduate what direction our career will take.
 You get hired by an agency that works with people on parole and you learn about that.
 If you get a job at an eating disorder clinic or an organization that works with people with autism you will need more training in that.